Registration, Enrollment & Attendance

 New students entering in the Fall semester register on designated days in during the summer or just prior to the start of classes.
 Students entering of Spring semester register during Spring Welcome event prior to the start of Spring semester.
 The Admissions Office communicate the exact dates to students.

-Continuing and former students
+Continuing and former student registration

 See the Academic Calendar for the current registration dates and times.